Superior Ultraman 8 Brothers: Plot

 At the hospital, Daigo finds Rena, who tell him that Go's wife remains critically injured and unconscious due to Pandon's attack.
 Blaming himself, Go falls into a depression.
 Daigo pleads with the frozen Mebius to help him summon the seven warriors, but to no avail.
 He then sees the mysterious girl, and realizes she's the same one who approached Mirai.
 The girl tells Daigo that without the hopes and dreams of his fans, Ultraman cannot exist.
 Daigo tries to convince Asuka and Gamu to believe remember their childhood dreams of becoming Ultramen, but to no success.
 Rena tells Daigo she believes in him, but he brushes her off, telling her that he stayed behind in Yokohama for her.

 The next day, King Silvergon and King Goldras emerge and begin a rampage.
 Gamu and Asuka wander to an ocean liner and baseball stadium respectively and muse over their lost childhood dreams.
-Their respective co-workers try to comfort them, and Gamu that he couldn't accept the responsibilities of becoming a scientist, while Asuka remembers that his ambitions of becoming of baseball player where shattered when he missed a key play and lost his team their match.
+Their respective co-workers try to comfort them, and Gamu that he couldn't accept the responsibilities of becoming a scientist, while Asuka remembers that his ambitions of becoming a baseball player where he shattered when he missed a key play and lost his team their match.
 He was demoted to ball boy, but continued to persist in the hopes of getting another chance.
 Rena races to her boss at a radio station and begs him to let her make a special broadcast.
-The JSDF send out a squadron of F-22 Raptor fighter jets to combat the monsters, but they are easily fought off.
+The JSDF send out a squadron of F-22 Raptor fighter jets to combat the Kaijus, but they are easily fought off.
 Rena makes a broadcast over the radio that they should not give up and to believe in their dreams before it's too late.